-b.
-Shallow Water Model (SM)
+3.b Shallow Water Model (SM)

-The model SM as shown in Fig. A1c is very similar to SM11⁄2 with an important difference.
-Equations (A.4)-(A.8) are the same in both models; the only difference is in the treatment of the forcing in Eq.
-(3.4).
-Instead of the SM11⁄2 forcing in Eq.
-(3.4), SM has a Newtonian restoration of the perturbation height h' to the height of the wave forcing $h_w$ [Eq.
-(3.2)].
-Similar mass sources have been introduced in studies on stratospheric dynamics (Polvani et al. 1995; Sobel and Plumb 1999, among others).
+The model SM as shown in Fig A2 c. is very similar to $SM{1-1/2}$ with an important difference.
+Equations (eq.
+A4-A8) are the same in both models; the only difference is in the treatment of the forcing in eq 3.4.
+Instead of the $SM{1-1/2}$ forcing in eq 3.4, SM has a Newtonian restoration of the perturbation height h' to the height of the wave forcing h_w (eq 3.2).
+Similar mass sources have been introduced in studies on stratospheric dynamics (Polvani et al. 1995, Sobel and Plumb.
+1999, among others).

-The SM height equation with the Newtonian restoration is
+The SM height equation with the Newtonian restoration is:

-$$\frac{dh}{dt} + h\nabla \cdot \mathbf{V} = -\frac{1}{\tau_R} A(t)(h' - h_w) + \nu \Delta^n h. \quad (3.5)$$
+$$\frac{dh}{dt} + h\nabla \bullet \vec{\nabla} = -\frac{1}{\tau_R} A(t)(h' - h_w) + \nu \Delta^n h \qquad 3.5$$

-The first term on the rhs is the Newtonian restoration of h', the deviation of the instantaneous zonal mean h.
-We used 6 h for the restoration time constant $\tau{R}$ .
-Restoring the perturbation height to $h_w$ has the desirable effect of producing a wave that is very similar to the upper-level waves even in strong baroclinic developments.
-Since the initial development of baroclinic instability requires that the upper and lower wave disturbances should be phase locked, forcing SM with this kind of restoration term seems to mimic the phase-locking process very well.
-The solutions of SM do not seem to produce strong Rossby-wave radiation in the initial period of development as in $SM{1\frac{1}{2}}$ (see discussion and Fig. A3 in the appendix).
+The first term on the RHS is the Newtonian restoration of h' the deviation of the instantaneous zonal mean h.
+We used 6 hours for the restoration time constant τ_R .
+Restoring the perturbation height to h_w has the desirable effect of producing a wave that is very similar to the upper level waves even in strong baroclinic developments.
+Since the initial development of baroclinic instability requires that the upper and lower wave disturbances should be phase-locked, forcing SM with this kind of restoration term seems to mimic the phase-locking process very well.
+The solutions of SM do not seem to produce strong Rossby wave radiation in the initial period of development as in $SM{1-1/2}$ (see discussion and Fig A3 in the Appendix).
 However, this model also has a major limitation.
-The restoration term in Eq.
-(3.5) can be a source or a sink of PV.
-We estimated the amount of PV in the solutions, and those values tend to be small-only a few percent of either the meridional advection of PV or the divergence of meridional PV flux [see Sobel and Plumb (1999) for a thorough discussion on the relation of mass sources like this one and PV in shallow water models].
+The restoration term in eq.
+3.5 can be a source or a sink of Pv.
+We estimated the amount of Pv in the solutions and those values tend to be small, only a few percent of either the meridional advection of Pv or the divergence of meridional Pv flux, (see Sobel and Plumb 1999, for a thorough discussion on the relation of mass sources like this one and Pv in shallow water models).
 We are confident about the robustness of these solutions.
-Similar regimes that will be discussed in the following sections were also found with other models, that is, the full 3D simulations, the $SM{116}$ , and simple barotropic models.
-For this reason, we chose to present the bulk of the results obtained with SM; however, similar solutions from $SM{11/2}$ displayed the change in zonal mean winds (see Fig. A4).
+Similar regimes that will be discussed in the following sections were also found with other models; i.e, the full 3-D simulations, the $SM{1-1/2}$ and simple barotropic models.
+For this reason, we chose to present the bulk of the results obtained with SM; however, similar solutions from $SM{1-1/2}$ also will be shown.

-The initial jet used for this study is similar to that used by Simmons and Hoskins (1980), THM and our wide jet in the three-dimensional simulations (section 2), and is given by
+The initial jet used for this study is similar to that used by Simmons and Hoskins (1980), THM and our wide jet in the 3-dimensional simulations (section 2), and is given by: